-28 See, e.g., Joseph Nye, Will the Liberal Order Survive?, 96 FOREIGN AFFAIRS 10, 14 (2017) ("The 2016 presidential election was marked by populist reactions to globalization and trade agreements in both major parties, and the liberal international order is a project of just the sort of cosmopolitan elites whom populists see as the enemy.")
+31 See, e.g., Joseph Nye, Will the Liberal Order Survive?, 96 FOREIGN AFFAIRS 10, 14 (2017) ("The 2016 presidential election was marked by populist reactions to globalization and trade agreements in both major parties, and the liberal international order is a project of just the sort of cosmopolitan elites whom populists see as the enemy.")

-wealthy may engage on a regular basis in transnational financial transactions.29 International financial institutions and domestic banking regulators and politicians have focused on the remittance market in which migrant workers rely on remittance services, which may be informal services or part of the formal financial system, to send money home to their families.
-The remittance market is affected by economic downturns: during 2009, remittances from the US to Mexico decreased.30 On the other hand, remittances to Bangladesh, Pakistan and the Philippines grew.31 By 2017 remittance levels were higher than ever, amounting to \$466 billion.32 Although the amounts involved in individual remittance transactions may be small, the market as a whole has been significant.
-The World Bank predicted in early 2020 that the pandemic would have a negative impact on the remittance market,33 but in January 2021 the Mexican Central Bank announced that Mexicans working in the US sent record amounts home during 2020.34
+engage on a regular basis in transnational financial transactions.32 International financial institutions and domestic banking regulators and politicians have focused on the remittance market in which migrant workers rely on remittance services, which may be informal services or part of the formal financial system, to send money home to their families.
+The remittance market is affected by economic downturns: during 2009, remittances from the US to Mexico decreased.33 On the other hand, remittances to Bangladesh, Pakistan and the Philippines grew.34 By 2017 remittance levels were higher than ever, amounting to \$466 billion.35 Although the amounts involved in individual remittance transactions may be small, the market as a whole has been significant.
+The World Bank predicted in early 2020 that the pandemic would have a negative impact on the remittance market,36 but in January 2021 the Mexican Central Bank announced that Mexicans working in the US sent record amounts home during 2020.37 By November 2021 the World Bank noted that the remittance market had proved to be resilient during 2020 and was projected to increase during 2021, especially in Latin America and the Caribbean.38